CopperEgg/jmxmon/README.md

 # jmxmon

   jmxmon is a tool for monitoring your Tomcat servers and the JVMs upon which they run.
 A very small, minimal webapp is created that will run on your Tomcat server.
-From there, jmxmon will collect JVM and Tomcat metrics using JMX, and push the results to CopperEgg. jmxmon is built upon the open source embedded-jmxtrans code.
+From there, jmxmon will collect JVM and Tomcat metrics using JMX, and push the results to Uptime Cloud Monitor. jmxmon is built upon the open source embedded-jmxtrans code.

   This monitor does not need to be compiled with your Tomcat app.
 To install, you simply edit one file, build the jmxmon webapp, and copy it to your tomcat/webapps directory.